EntropicLabs/entropic-docs/src/pages/beacon/docs/entropycli.md

 * `Gas Adjustment` - The gas adjustment used when calculating gas prices for transactions.
 When set higher than `1.0`, this will pad gas estimation to ensure that transactions are not rejected due to insufficient gas.
 * `Derivation Path` - The derivation path used to generate addresses for the network.
 This is used to generate addresses for the wallet.
 For example, `m/44'/118'/0'/0/0` for most Cosmos-SDK chains, and `m/44'/330'/0'/0/0` for Kujira.
 * `Chain Prefix` - The prefix used to encode addresses for the network.
 This is used to encode addresses for the wallet.
 For example, `terra` for Terra, `kujira` for Kujira, etc.
+* `Subsidized Callbacks` - Whether or not the beacon on this network supports zero-fee callbacks.
+This is set to `true` for Kujira, and `false` for Terra, by default.

 #### Wallet Creation
 The wizard will also prompt you to select a wallet to add to the configuration file.
 You can choose to use one of localterra's built-in wallets, or you can create a new wallet.
 If you choose to create a new wallet, you must enter a name and mnemonic.
 If you leave the mnemonic blank, the tool will attempt to fetch the mnemonic from the `MNEMONIC` environment every time the wallet is used.